 Creating a Kitchen Fit for a Culinary Queen

-Dena Fisher, the mastermind behind Dena's Table, reveals how Lake House Design helped her transformed the heart of the home into a beautiful and efficient canvas to create crowd-pleasing culinary creations.
+Dena Fisher, the mastermind behind Dena's Table, reveals how Lake House Design helped her transform the heart of the home into a beautiful and efficient canvas to create crowd-pleasing culinary creations.

 Dena Fisher was an excellent cook — and everyone knew it.